Strophic form: Etymology

+Format

 A modified strophic form varies the pattern in some stanzas (A A' A"...) somewhat like a rudimentary theme and variations.
 Contrasting verse-chorus form is a binary form that alternates between two sections of music (ABAB), although this may also be interpreted as constituting a larger strophic verse-refrain form.
 While the terms 'refrain' and 'chorus' are often used interchangeably, 'refrain' may indicate a recurring line of identical melody and lyrics as a part of the verse (as in "Blowin' in the Wind": "...the answer my friend..."), while 'chorus' means an independent form section (as in "Yellow Submarine": "We all live in...").

+Examples

 Many folk and popular songs are strophic in form, including the twelve-bar blues, ballads, hymns and chants.
 Examples include "Barbara Allen", "Erie Canal", "Michael, Row the Boat Ashore", and "Oh!
 Susanna" (A = verse & chorus).
+Traditional and modern Country songs like "This land is your land" is also a strophic form.

 Many classical art songs are also composed in strophic form, from the 17th century French air de cour to 19th century German lieder and beyond.
 Haydn used the strophic variation form in many of his string quartets and a few of his symphonies, employed almost always in the slow second movement.
 Franz Schubert composed many important strophic lieder, including settings of both narrative poems and simpler, folk-like texts, such as his "Heidenröslein" and "Der Fischer".
 Several of the songs in his song cycle Die schöne Müllerin use strophic form.